Timbobeek/FutbolSurvey/README.md

 ### Things to work on

--After signing in initially and clicking to start the survey, I'm taken back to the auth0 sign in form.
+- [ ] After signing in initially and clicking to start the survey, I'm taken back to the auth0 sign in form.
 When I click sign in with github, I don't need to submit credentials and it redirects to the survey.
 This seems to only happen once, after the initial sign in, but I effectively need to sign in twice before taking the survey
--Border radius seems just a tad bit off around the question number -The number form for the age question will convert to NaN when you hit backspace -as of 11/11/24 cannot Sign In
+- [ ] Border radius seems just a tad bit off around the question number
+- [ ] The number form for the age question will convert to NaN when you hit backspace
+- [ ] as of 11/11/24 cannot Sign In
--Make it so that you can only edit/delete your own entry
+- [ ] Make it so that you can only edit/delete your own entry

 ### Backend